Plethysm Products, Element and Plus Constructions: Plethysms and plus constructions

-Because $D \bepl D$ is a left Kan extension, this induces a unique natural transformation $\gamma_\O: D \bepl D \Rightarrow D$ such that $\bar \gamma$ is equal to $\eta$ followed by a whiskering of $\gamma_{\O}$. \end{proof}
+Because $D \bepl D$ is a left Kan extension, this induces a unique natural transformation $\gamma_\O: D \bepl D \To D$ such that $\bar \gamma$ is equal to $\eta$ followed by a whiskering of $\gamma_{\O}$. \end{proof}

-\begin{thm} If a Feynman category $\F$ can be expressed as a plus construction $\F = \M^+$ for a UFC $\M$, then there is a one-to-one correspondence between non-unital $\bepl$-monoids in the category of basic element representations of the form $D: \el(\nu_\M) \to \C$ and $\F \mddash \ops$. \end{thm} \begin{proof} Both $\M^+ \mddash \ops$ and $\bepl$-monoids have equivariance properties.
+\begin{thm} If a Feynman category $\F$ can be expressed as a plus construction $\F = \M^+$ for a UFC $\M$, then the constructions of Lemmas \ref{monoid-to-op} and \ref{op-to-monoid} provide a one-to-one correspondence between non-unital $\bepl$-monoids in the category of basic element representations of the form $D: \el(\nu_\M) \to \C$ and $\F \mddash \ops$. \end{thm} \begin{proof} Both $\M^+ \mddash \ops$ and $\bepl$-monoids have equivariance properties.
 For $\M^+ \mddash \ops$, this is encoded in the category $\M^+$.
 For $\bepl$-monoids, it is encoded in the plethysm $\bepl$.
 With this in mind, it is clear that starting with a monoid $\gamma$, then sending it to an op $\O_\gamma$, then sending it to a monoid $\gamma_{\O_\gamma}$ does not lose any information.
 Likewise, starting with an op $\O$, then sending it to a monoid $\gamma_{\O}$, then back to an op $\O_{\gamma_\O}$ also does not lose any information.
 This establishes the desired equivalence. \end{proof}

-\begin{cor} There is a one-to-one correspondence between unital $\bepl$-monoids in the category of basic element representations of the form $D: \el(\nu_\M) \to \C$ and $\M^{+gcp} \mddash \ops$. \end{cor} \begin{proof} By the definition of $V_\eta$ as a left Kan extension, a unit $H: V_\eta \Rightarrow D$ is the same thing has a natural transformation $\tilde H: T \Rightarrow D \circ \el(\eta_0)$.
+\begin{cor} There is a one-to-one correspondence between unital $\bepl$-monoids in the category of basic element representations of the form $D: \el(\nu_\M) \to \C$ and $\plusgcp{\M} \mddash \ops$. \end{cor} \begin{proof} By the definition of $V_\eta$ as a left Kan extension, a unit $H: V_\eta \To D$ is the same thing has a natural transformation $\tilde H: T \To D \circ \el(\eta_0)$.
 In other words, it is a family of pointings $u_\sigma: 1_{\C} \to D(\eta_0(\sigma))$ running over all basic isomorphisms.
 The naturality of $H$ and $\tilde H$ is the same thing as the groupoid compatibility of $u_\sigma$.
 The other compatibility conditions follow from the left and right unit constraints. \end{proof}